FosterHangdaan/parabola-installer/INSTRUCTIONS.md

 ```

 # Step 2: Establish internet connection
 The DHCP service is enabled in the Parabola Live Environment by default and should have acquired the appropriate network settings automatically.

-Establishing the connection is as simple as setting the nameserver then using ping to test the connection.
+**IMPORTANT:** Ensure that a nameserver has been set in `/etc/resolv.conf`.
+This is vital to the `chroot.sh` script since the contents of resolv.conf is passed to the chroot environment.
+You can add a nameserver by executing the command below.
+Substitute the IP address with your preferred DNS server.
 ```
-echo 'nameserver 1.1.1.1' >> /etc/resolv.conf && ping -c 4 gnu.org
+# echo 'nameserver 1.1.1.1' >> /etc/resolv.conf
 ```

+Now test the connection by pinging a public server: `ping -c 4 gnu.org`.
 A successful `ping` will have an output like the one below.
 ```
 PING gnu.org (209.51.188.148) 56(84) bytes of data.
 64 bytes from wildebeest.gnu.org (209.51.188.148): icmp_seq=1 ttl=53 time=36.8 ms